Have you received a letter from this debt collector? I’ll buy it off you for £5

 It is important to remember however, despite Elderbridge being registered and regulated, it may not be in your best interests to pay any debt first.

-What does Elderbridge Debt Collectors Do?
+What do Elderbridge Debt Collectors do?

 It seems that the majority of chasing that happens with Elderbridge, along with the payments that then are requested to be made, is via the phone.